 Fold the pattern piece down for the straps, out of the way.
 I have added as much length as I can due to my height.

-Cut out with seam allowance down fold mark.
+Cut out with added seam allowance down the fold mark.
 Repeat with the second trouser leg.

 Sew the pieces together along the fold line to create your first fabric pattern piece.